rticommunity/rticonnextdds-logparser/README.md

 * `-v`: verbosity level.
 You can control the level adding more 'v'.
 * `--output FILE, -o FILE`: write the output into the specified file.
 * `--overwrite-output FILE, -oo FILE`: write the output into a new file.
+* `--write-original FILE`: write the original log into the specified file.
 * `--show-ip`: show the IP address instead of an assigned name.
 * `--obfuscate`: hide sensitive information like IP addresses.
 * `--salt SALT, -s SALT`: salt for obfuscation.
 It will be random if not set.